percona/pmm/docs/using/platform/security-threat-tool.md

 `mongodb_version`
 : Warn if MongoDB/PSMDB version is not the latest.

+`mysql_anonymous_users`
+: Warn if there are accounts with no username.

 `mysql_empty_password`
 : Warn if there are users without passwords.

 `mysql_version`
 : Warn if MySQL/PS/MariaDB version is not the latest.

+`postgresql_super_role`
+: Warn if PostgreSQL has users (besides 'postgres', 'rdsadmin', and 'pmm_user') with the role 'SUPER'.

 `postgresql_version`
 : Warn if PostgreSQL version is not the latest.